 \textbf{Leveraging Feature Metadata.} Another key source to address feature state inaccuracy is to obtain semantic information from feature descriptions (i.e., metadata).
 We employ a straightforward but efficient approach: input the feature name-description pair into a large language model and subsequently utilize PCA~\cite{dunteman1989principal} for dimensionality reduction to {align with the Gaussian component number $k$}.
 This process results in sentence embeddings that serve as the semantic feature state.
 For incomplete datasets, we use the following prompt to generate its feature description.
 As shown in the figure~\ref{llm_prompt}, we feed the description of the dataset, the available feature names and their descriptions, and the names of the features without descriptions to the large language model to complete the missing feature description.

-Further, we use {an all-zero embedding} as its semantic feature state for the dataset with both no dataset description and feature description (e.g., a synthetic dataset).
+{Generated metadata are created once during preprocessing, stored as immutable annotations.} Further, we use {an all-zero embedding} as its semantic feature state for the dataset with both no dataset description and feature description (e.g., a synthetic dataset).
 By that, we can obtain the semantic state {$e_i \in \mathbf{R}^{k}$} for each feature $f_i$.

 Finally, we concatenate the distribution and semantic states to generate the hybrid state, given as $h_i = e_i \oplus \theta_i^*$.